 JSU also offers highly qualified high school students the opportunity to earn college credit while they are enrolled in high school.
+To be eligible for enrollment, a high school student must meet the following criteria:

+- Have earned 14 core high school units; and - Have a minimum overall GPA of 3.0 on a 4.0 scale; and - Obtain an unconditional written recommendation from his/her school counselor, principal or principal's designee

+OR

-To be dually enrolled, the applicant must have a minimum overall GPA of 3.0 on a 4.0 scale on all high school courses, and successful completion of 14 core high school units and/or junior status and a written recommendation from school principal or guidance counselor OR Minimum overall GPA of 3.0 on a 4.0 scale on all high school courses and Minimum composite ACT score of 30 or the equivalent SAT score and written recommendation from school principal or guidance counselor.
+- Have a minimum GPA of 3.0 on a 4.0 scale; - Earned a minimum composite ACT score of 30 or the equivalent SAT; and - Obtain an unconditional written recommendation from his/her school counselor or principal.